 We are coming for you...
 Make no mistake.

 We are coming for those who harbor you and for those who support you.

 And when it is over, we will deal with those who cheered your criminal acts.

 This time there will be no fat, grinning, bespectacled cow of a woman dancing in your streets in a tasteless celebration of our grief.

 It will not be easy for any of us.

 It will not be quick or glorious.

 It will be decisive.

 It will be America's way of saying: We heard you!

-You probably won't be repeating yourself...but if you do, (and as long as George W Bush is in the White House) we'll answer again and again and again ... whatever it takes for as long as it takes.
+You probably won't be repeating yourself...but if you do, we'll answer again and again and again ... whatever it takes for as long as it takes.
 Best regards,

 One thoroughly pissed-off American with much improved hearing.
 God bless us all,